-Each Concept Paper must be limited to a single concept or technology.
+Each Concept Paper must be limited to a single concept or technology and must be aligned to only one Subtopic.
 Unrelated concepts and technologies must not be consolidated into a single Concept Paper.

 A fillable Concept Paper template is available on ARPA-E eXCHANGE at https://arpa-e-foa.energy.gov.